2015 Michigan State vs. Michigan football game: Final play

-The Wolverines were set to punt with 0:10 left in the game.
-Long snapper Scott Sypniewski was prepared to snap the ball to punter Blake O'Neill.
-However, the snap was low, and O'Neill muffed the punt.
-As he attempted to punt it over his head, O'Neill was hit by defenders and the ball fell to sophomore safety, Jalen Watts-Jackson.
-Aided by blockers in front, Watts-Jackson was able to rush 38 yards to the endzone, and scored the walk-off touchdown as he was dragged down in the endzone.
+Clinging to their 23–21 lead with 10 seconds left, the Wolverines got set to punt.
+Long snapper Scott Sypniewski was prepared to snap the ball to punter Blake O'Neill, and the Spartans eschewed a punt returner in order to send an extra player after the kicker.
+The snap was low, and O'Neill muffed the punt.
+As he attempted to punt it over his head, O'Neill was hit by defenders and the ball landed in the arms of sophomore safety Jalen Watts-Jackson.
+Aided by blockers in front, Watts-Jackson was able to rush 38 yards to the end zone for the improbable game-winning touchdown as he was dragged down after crossing the goal line, giving the Spartans a stunning 27–23 victory.